Escaping the Dumb Zone with RLMs

 FINAL("The module contains 47 functions, primarily focused on...")

-The model iterates - run code, see results, refine approach - until it calls FINAL() with the answer.
+It iterates - run code, see results, refine approach - until calling FINAL() with the answer.
 Each iteration only sends the code and results, not the entire context.

 When a problem is too big for one pass, RLMs partition the context and delegate to sub-agents.
 Each sub-agent handles a chunk, reports back, and the root model synthesizes.